sitiporn/DebiasNeuro-components/README.md

     - etc.
 ## Debias Technique on Training set

-1. PCGU :
+1. PCGU : They used the same set(Winogender) to
-  * They used the same set(Winogender) to find bias source and tune masked langugage models
+  1.1 find (calculate constrastive gradients) bias source by ranking gradients similarity 1.2 tune masked langugage models on
-  * pair sentences
     advantage pair (a1):
      1. often coreferent
      2. more preffered by bias model